Tamar Braxton Slams ‘Petty’ ‘The Real’ For Hiring Her Friends As Co-Hosts

 “So let’s see [Toya Wright], [Tiny Harris], Shekinah, [Kandi Burruss], [Monica Brown] so who’s next out of Tamar’s Circle #TheReal,” Twitter user @DeannaLynette commented on The Real‘s possible shade by hiring Braxton’s friends as her co-hosts.
 “The thirst is real @TheRealDaytime.”

-Notably, Braxton made no secret of the fact that she was not happy to see her friends supporting The Real after she was fired last year, unfollowing a number of friends including singer Monica, Toya, Kandi and Tiny after the group either appeared alongside Braxton’s former co-hosts on the series or promoted The Real on social media.
+Notably, Braxton made no secret of the fact that she was not happy to see her friends supporting The Real after she was fired last year, unfollowing a number of friends, including singer Monica, Toya, Kandi and Tiny after the group either appeared alongside Braxton’s former co-hosts on the series or promoted The Real on social media.

 Braxton has also continued to throw major shade since she and husband Vince cut ties with the series last year, most recently laughing about The Real’s alleged decline in ratings on The T.D.
 Jakes Show in December while Braxton has also thrown some major shade at her former friends by calling Adrienne, Loni, Tamera and Jeannie “liars” in a scathing social media rant.